russormes/a2p/README.md

 We will give it a go in the Rails framework for Ruby and see where it takes us!

 Russell Ormes and Leon Ormes.

+# What is assessment?

+#What is the point of education?